pp-mo/ugrid-checks/README.md

 Done.
 >
 ```

-### Listing of all Conformance Rules
-All the error/warning codes used are defined in the UGRID conformance rules.
-Each has an identifying code, "Rxxx" for requirements or "Axxx" for advisory rules.

-See the list here : [UGRID Draft Conformance Rules](https://ugrid-conventions.readthedocs.io/en/conformance/conformance/)

-Note : these are currently *only* available in this preliminary draft version,
-not yet accepted into the UGRID spec.

 ## Command line : structure analysis
 The ``-s`` / ``--structure`` prints a summary of the mesh content.